winthegame/slack-bot-copy/README.md

 # slack-copy-bot

-The Copy Bot is a bot that copies messages from one Slack channel to another.
+@copybot is a bot that copies messages from one Slack channel to another.
 It's very simple.
 Here's what it does.

 Let's say I'm in #general and I say
 ```That was super #random @copybot```